haozhexu/haozhexu.me/content/article/2021/moca.md

 Compared to dedicated cameras, smartphone cameras have two major advantages:

 1. Smartphones are more socially acceptable.
 We can pick the best camera for street photography, the one that's light, quiet, and small enough to not look like a professional photographer, but nonetheless, when you hold the camera and try to get close to people, they still recognize that as a camera and interpret that as you would take a photo of them using that camera for some purposes.
 2. You are more likely to take a phone with you rather than a camera.
 By using your phone as your main camera for street photography, you carry less weight and more often.
-I read from somewhere that a photographer said "always take a camera with you", this is true even if you don't take your camera as long as you have a phone with you and the phone has a camera on it.
+I read from somewhere that a photographer said "always wear a camera", this is true even if you don't take your camera as long as you have a phone with you and the phone has a camera on it.

 On the other hand, the list of disadvantages of phone cameras is rather long:

-1. **Control**: the lack of physical controls on smartphones means they can never offer the same level of user experience as a proper camera.
+1. **Control**: the lack of physical controls on smartphones means they can never offer the same level of user experience as a dedicated camera.
-2. **Function**: the lack of dedicated photography functionalities on smartphones means they have less shooting envelop compared to a dedicated camera.
+2. **Function**: the lack of photography functionalities on smartphones means they have less shooting envelop compared to a dedicated camera.
 3. **Low Light**: phone cameras still struggle to keep up with proper cameras at night, or in any low light situation.
 4. **Lenses**: lenses are fixed, even if there are multiple lenses on certain mobile devices.
 5. **Battery**: phone batteries are improving over time, but still not good for long time photography use.